ropensci/photosearcher/README.md

 The package requires a valid API key from the [Flickr development page](https://www.flickr.com/services/apps/create/).
 The first time you call a function from the package, you will be prompted to create and enter your API key.
-The API key will then be saved as a .txt file and be called when using any other function.
+The API key will then be saved as photosearcher\_key.sysdata in your working directory and is used for all function.

 ## Package functions